knxd/knxd/doc/inifile.rst

 38400.

 As with "tpuart", this device can be used remotely.
 On the command line, the driver's name is "ncn5120tcp".
+Use this command on the remote side:

+    socat TCP-LISTEN:55332,reuseaddr /dev/ttyACM0,b38400,raw

 More common options
 -------------------